jts272/pp5-retro-replay/README.md

 ![Sold products list page](docs/images/features/sold-product-list.png)

-During development, a feature to allow searching for sold products was implemented, then reverted as it was predicted to not see much use and be quite distracting in terms of UX flow.
+During development, a feature to allow searching for sold products was implemented, then reverted as it was predicted to not see much use and was quite distracting in terms of UX flow.
 However, this did become a must-have for the client in the later cycles of development so the ability to navigate to sold products was re-introduced in a far less intrusive and more logical way.
 The navigational